Approved April 17, 2023

 V.F.1.
 Official and Unofficial Transcripts

-Each student’s official transcript shall reflect the grade or notation assigned by the instructor for every course for which the student enrolled.
-Notations of commendation shall be recorded on the official transcript.
-Academic disciplinary actions are not recorded.
+Each student’s transcript shall reflect the grade or notation assigned by the instructor for every course for which the student enrolled.
+Notations of commendation shall be recorded on the transcript.
+Academic actions are not recorded.
 An unofficial version of the transcript will be made available to students.

 V.F.2.
 Grade Point Average